Contents:

 If the content draws on other sources, does it avoid simply copying or rewriting those sources and instead provide substantial additional value and originality?

-Anyone can plagiarise, but to be a genuine expert, you must use your expertise to add value.
+Anyone can plagiarise, but to be a genuine expert, you must use your experience and expertise to add value.
+This also extends to generic AI-generated content.
+While AI can be a great tool to support your SEO copywriting efforts, it can’t fabricate legitimate EEAT signals.

 Does the headline and/or page title provide a descriptive, helpful summary of the content?

-Yes, optimising your meta data is still important.
-As is providing descriptive headers and content menus and writing in a way that Google finds easy to understand.
-Google likes to provide instant answers (you may have heard them referred to as ‘featured snippets’).
+Yes, optimising your metadata is still important.
+As is providing descriptive headers and content menus, and writing in a way that Google finds easy to understand.
+Google likes to provide instant answers (you may have heard them referred to as ‘featured snippets’ and more recently, an AI Overview).
 This is why they’re asking for menus and ‘helpful summaries’.
 This helps Google extract sections from a page and return those sections directly in the search results.

 Does the headline and/or page title avoid being exaggerating or shocking in nature?